 IMPORTANT NOTE: This article was written in reference to the Windows 10 Anniversary Update version 1607.
-Keep in mind that Microsoft has already and continues to change these update settings in more recent versions of Windows 10.
+Keep in mind that Microsoft has already and continues to change update settings in more recent versions of Windows 10.

 Since the release of Windows 10 in July 2015, there has been a bit of an uproar among the IT support world and Microsoft.
 IT’s outcry came with good backing: Some of the critical mechanisms that IT professionals have been using to manage Windows Updates for YEARS have no effect on Windows 10.
 Microsoft didn’t do too good of a job warning users of this, and upon release they didn’t release equivalent mechanisms that did provide the necessary control of Windows 10 updates for enterprise/corporate environments.